antony-jr/spirit/README.md

 ```
  $ wget "https://github.com/antony-jr/spirit/releases/download/development/spirit"
  $ chmod +x spirit
- $ ./spirit
- $ ./spirit -g path/to/your/custom.gif # for your custom transparent gif
+ $ ./spirit init
  $ # Now only the focused terminal will have the overlay.
+ $ ./spirit deinit # To kill all instance of spirit # This is important
 ```

 # Get AppImages